jedi-academy/learn-4711/data/tutorials/ci-todo09.md

 holding any messages formatted using this view fragment.

-Provide for the substitution parameter, and a corresponding status flag, by adding a couple of lines at the end of your base controller's constructor.
+Provide for the substitution parameter, and a corresponding status flag, by ADDing a couple of lines at the end of your base controller's constructor.

 		$this->data['alerts'] = '';